 Create Osmose as an external instrument in your DAW

 MIDI Device Manager will show after clicking OK.
-Select "Osmose Port 2" as Output for the Osmose device.
+Select "Osmose Port 2" as Output for the MIDI device.

 Once the 'External Instrument' and its link to the new Osmose MIDI Device is created, you can set the Device Port of its Return Bus so it matches the audio input of your audio interface that Osmose is hooked up to.